Soft, chewy oat cookies packed with creamy almond butter and chocolate chips. These almond butter cookies won’t last long in your cookie jar!

 With the Christmas season approaching very quickly, I think these are going to be making an appearance in our kitchen quite often.
 You can still enjoy cookies over Christmas, just make some healthy changes.

-- Half banana, mashed
+- 0.5 banana mashed

 - 10 dates